williamsantosa/ucsc-cs/README.md

 #### Baskin School of Engineering (BSOE/RTA System)

-The Baskin School of Engineering offers tutor and reader positions for students who complete the course.
+The Baskin School of Engineering offers tutor and reader positions for students.
 Students have to apply [here](https://organization.soe.ucsc.edu/reader-and-tutor-hiring) and specify the class and professor they want to work for.
 Applications generally open up near the end of the prior quarter.

 #### Learning Support Services (LSS)